nilsmehlhorn/blog/posts/angular-autosave/index.md

 For [SceneLab](https://scenelab.io) we went with HTTP while the payload size is usually around a few kilobytes.
 Try it out in the [app](app.scenelab.io) and see how it feels (you need to be logged-in for autosaving to the server).

-As a reference, [Google Docs](https://www.google.de/intl/de/docs/about/) is also sending HTTP POST request on every single keystroke.
+As a reference, [Google Docs](https://www.google.de/intl/de/docs/about/) is also sending HTTP POST requests on every single keystroke.

 Meanwhile, you might have a use-case where you don't need to send data to the server at all.
 Maybe it's enough to store the data in [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 That's what we're doing in SceneLab when you're using the app without being logged-in.
 Once you login, it'll allow you to recover a project you've drafted up before committing to a registration.